-Notification to IRS regarding any address change of

-the School; and

-Filing of required tax returns or reports (e.g., IRS

-form 990 and Schedule A) for school year in which school
+Notification to IRS regarding any address change of the School; and Filing of required tax returns or reports (e.g., IRS form 990 and Schedule A) for school year in which school ceases operation.
+Notify the IRS of dissolution of the education corporation and its 501 (c) (3) status.

-ceases operation.

-Notify the IRS of dissolution of the education

-corporation and its 501 (c) (3) status.

 File final tax returns or reports.

-33 Minnesota Charitable Organization Report

-Notification re: Any change of address.

-Filing of return for school year in which school ceases
+33 Minnesota Charitable Organization Report Notification re: Any change of address.
+Filing of return for school year in which school ceases operation.

-operation.

 File final report.

-34 Corporate Records

-In all cases, the School Board shall maintain all corporate

-records related to:

-Loans, bonds, mortgages and other financing;
+34 Corporate Records In all cases, the School Board shall maintain all corporate records related to: Loans, bonds, mortgages and other financing; Contracts; Leases; Assets and asset sales; Grants - records relating to federal grants must be kept in accordance with 34 CFR 8042.
+Governance (Minutes, by-laws, policies); Recounting/audit, taxes and tax status, etc; Personnel;

-Contracts;

-Leases;

-Assets and asset sales;

-Grants - records relating to federal grants must be

-kept in accordance with 34 CFR 8042.

-Governance (Minutes, by-laws, policies);

-Employees (background checks, personnel files);

-Accounting/audit, taxes and tax status, etc;

-Personnel;

-ĺ l l

-Item Action Items Person(s) Responsibl e Target Completi on Date Actual Completi on Date Status Employee benefit programs and benefits; andAny items listed in this Closure Plan.
+Item Action Items Person(s) Responsibl e Target Completi on Date Actual Completi on Date Status Employee benefit programs and benefits; and Any items listed in this Closure Plan.

-Any and all records not previously sent to the school

-district must be retained by a designated school
+Any and all records not previously sent to the school district must be retained by a designated school representative.

-representative.

 Notify the District of name and address where all

 records not sent to the school district are retained.

 Dissolution

 /

-/ Final
+, Final

 Distribution

 of

 Assets

-35 Dissolution

-The School Board must follow the dissolution provisions

-provided by Applicable Law.

-provided by Applicable Law.

-D 1 1 2 2 2 2 2 1 1 1 2 1 1 1 1 1 1 1 1

-Board adopts intent to dissolve resolution, which

-includes a plan of dissolution.

-Secure any required affirmation/approvals.

-File notice of intent to dissolve with Minnesota

-Secretary of State.

-File notice with Minnesota Attorney General's office.

-Publish notice for unknown creditors and provide

-i abitoti flotice for utilitiowit cicultors and provide 1 1 ı

--

-written notice to known creditors or provide written

--

-written notice to known creditors or provide written notice.

-written notice to known creditors or provide written notice.
-Distribute Assets

-written notice to known creditors or provide written notice.

-written notice to known creditors or provide written notice.
-Distribute Assets
+35 Dissolution The School Board must follow the dissolution provisions provided by Applicable Law Board adopts intent to dissolve resolution, which includes a plan of dissolution Secure any required affirmation/approvals File notice of intent to dissolve with Minnesota Secretary of State File notice with Minnesota Attorney General's office Publish notice for unknown creditors and provide written notice to known creditors or provide written notice.

+Distribute Assets Board approves Articles of Dissolution and files with Secretary of State and submits copy to the District.

 Item Action Items Person(s) Responsibl e Target Completi on Date Actual Completi on Date Status 36 Final Distribution of Assets All liabilities and obligations of the School must be paid and discharged (or adequate provision must be made therefore) to the extent of the School's assets.
 Any assets held subject to lien, encumbrance, security interest or other written conditions or limitations must be disposed of in accordance with and subject to those conditions or limitations.
-Assets received and held by the School subject to limitations permitting their use only for charitable, benevolent, educational, or similar purposes, but not held upon condition requiring return or with specific disposition instructions, shall be held until dissolution and transferred or conveyed to one or more charter schools.
-An itemized receipt must be obtained from each recipient of an asset containing the name, address and telephone number of the recipient.
-In closing out any federal grant and accounting for any federal grant funds, property owned by the federal government or property acquired under a federal grant must be distributed in accordance with federal regulations.
-See 34 CFR, Part 80, subparts C and D. Date Date
+Assets received and held by the School subject to limitations permitting their use only for charitable, benevolent, educational, or similar purposes, but not held upon condition requiring return or with specific disposition instructions, shall be held until dissolution and transferred or conveyed to one or more charter schools An itemized receipt must be obtained from each recipient of an asset containing the name, address and telephone number of the recipient In closing out any federal grant and accounting for any federal grant funds, property owned by the federal government or property acquired under a federal grant must be distributed in accordance with federal regulations.
+Date Date